yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ![](screenshots/imported-yeti-investigation.png)

-You'll note that the "Accepted password" indicator that we collected doesn't show up here - it's because Yeti doesn't know what kind of observable it is.

-Your reverse engineering of the sample, as well as the tags provided by the forensic analyst, tells you that this is xmrig, a common cryptominer.
+The filename gives us a solid clue of what the malware in question could be.
+If it didn’t, you’d probably hand it off to your reverse engineering team to tell you what it is.
+This is xmrig, a common cryptominer.
 Time to document this.

 ### Create a new Malware entity